Cracking the Chocolate Code: Your Go-To Guide for Sweet Success

 Dark Chocolate

-Finally some chocolate you can eat!
+Finally, some chocolate you can eat!
 This type of chocolate is sweetened with sugar and may have spices like vanilla added, but it does not contain any milk.
 If you like a rich dark chocolate flavor, dark chocolate is the bar for you.
-These days, many brands display the percentage of cacao on the packaging, so you can pick the one either with the highest content, or the one you simply prefer.
-Plus, good to know: dark chocolate is full of antioxidants, and eating a little bit of chocolate a day has been linked to heart health and other benefits.
+These days, many brands display the percentage of cacao on the packaging, so you can pick the one either with the highest content or the one you simply prefer.
+Plus, good to know: dark chocolate is full of antioxidants that have been linked to heart health and other benefits.

 Milk Chocolate

 As the name implies, condensed milk or milk solids and sugar are added to dark chocolate to make this tasty treat, but the percentage of cacao is low compared to dark chocolate.
-In the US it can be as little as 25%, and 35% for the EU.
-Baking recipes rarely call for milk chocolate, so if you’re looking for a reason to keep it in your pantry, sorry, we can’t give you one!
-It sure is tasty though, and good as an occasional treat.
+In the US, it can be as little as 25%, and 35% in the EU.
+Baking recipes rarely call for milk chocolate, so if you are looking for a reason to keep it in your pantry, sorry, we cannot give you one!
+It is good as an occasional treat, though.

 White Chocolate

 The name here is a bit misleading.
-White chocolate does contain cacao butter, but it does not have any chocolate liquor or any cacao – the providers of chocolaty taste.
-White chocolate technically should have cacao butter in it, but some brands market candy that uses vegetable oils instead as white chocolate, so keep an eye on the ingredients.
+White chocolate does contain cocoa butter, but it does not have any chocolate liquor or any cacao, which is what makes true chocolate.
+White chocolate technically should have cocoa butter in it, but some brands market candy that uses vegetable oils instead of cocoa butter, so keep an eye on the ingredients.

 Chef Tips

 We’re big believers in one-stop shopping when it comes to pantry items, and shopping for cocoa powder is no different.
-I always walk past the “added value” sweetened drinking chocolates to buy unsweetened cocoa powder, usually Dutch processed because it has the taste I was brought up with.
 Unsweetened cocoa powder is all you really need in your pantry.
-Not only is it great for baking but, with the practical addition of sugar to taste and warm milk, you can turn it into deliciously decadent hot chocolate with a taste that the premade brands can’t equal.
+Not only is it great for baking but, with the practical addition of sugar to taste and warm milk, you can turn it into deliciously decadent hot chocolate with a taste that the premade brands cannot equal.

 Sugar should certainly be limited in any diet, but completely eliminating it sounds like a sad existence to us.
 A little treat here and there can be good for your spirit and even good for your body when done right.
 Be sure to buy the best quality chocolate you can afford.
 It makes a real difference.